projectcalico/bundle-openstack-calico/calico-newton-juju2/README.md

 # OpenStack Cloud with Calico Networking

-This bundle deploys a small OpenStack Cloud (Mitaka release) on Ubuntu 16.04 LTS (Xenial) with Layer 3 networking by [Project Calico][], providing Dashboard, Compute, Network, Block Storage, Identity and Image services.
+This bundle deploys a small OpenStack Cloud (Newton release) on Ubuntu 16.04 LTS (Xenial) with Layer 3 networking by [Project Calico][], providing Dashboard, Compute, Network, Block Storage, Identity and Image services.